Cryptocurrency Litecoin Down More Than 3% Within 24 hours - Benzinga

-Litecoin's LTC/USD price has decreased 3.75% over the past 24 hours to $51.9.
-This is contrary to the coins performance over the past week where it has experienced an up-trend of 14.0%, moving from $45.29 to its current price.
+Over the past 24 hours, Litecoin's LTC/USD price has fallen 3.27% to $52.5.
+This is opposite to its positive trend over the past week where it has experienced a 1.0% gain, moving from $51.9 to its current price.

 The chart below compares the price movement and volatility for Litecoin over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are Bollinger Bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has tumbled 39.0% over the past week while the circulating supply of the coin has risen 1.6%.
-This brings the circulating supply to 70.56 million, which makes up an estimated 84.0% of its max supply of 84.00 million.
-According to our data, the current market cap ranking for LTC is #19 at $3.66 billion.
+The trading volume for the coin has fallen 1.0% over the past week which is opposite, directionally, with the overall circulating supply of the coin, which has increased 0.23%.
+This brings the circulating supply to 70.61 million, which makes up an estimated 84.06% of its max supply of 84.00 million.
+According to our data, the current market cap ranking for LTC is #20 at $3.71 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.